remmadlog/MAL_Data_ESA/README.md

 - **Short-form anime** (under 5 min) is more common now.
 - **Ratings**: Most content now targets teens (PG-13+), with R+/Rx growing in count but not proportion.

+> [!IMPORTANT]
 > This summary is part of a broader, ongoing exploration of the MAL dataset as a data science learning project.
 > For more details see [Data Analysis](section_DataAnalysis.md).

 <div style="text-align: right">